SnowEx/snowexsql/docs/installation.rst

 5. Make user snow a read only user

-6. Installs the python package snowxsql
+6. Installs the python package snowexsql

 **Notes for Remote Access**